 Your resort

-Some useful details on what to expect in your holiday resort in Egypt, including some suggestions on tipping and dress code when visiting religious sites.
+Some useful details on what to expect in your holiday resort in Egypt, Greece and Turkey, including some suggestions on tipping and dress code when visiting religious sites.

 Safety in your resort